ScottishPower: Controversies and complaints

 In April 2016, ScottishPower released a press release that an £18M agreement had been reached with Ofgem following their investigation into customer service standards.

 In 2017, ScottishPower created controversy when they pursued a couple for a £4,300 debt despite the couple not owing ScottishPower any money and, moreover, not being customers of the firm.
 ScottishPower ignored letters from the couple, instead sending bailiffs to the home of the couple.
 It later transpired that the couple were in no debt to ScottishPower.

 In 2020, The Observer gave ScottishPower an award for the year's "worst customer service" for "its singular pursuit of revenue", including sending bills, debt collectors' letters and the threat of bailiffs to people who did not use its services, then refusing to register their complaints.

 In January 2021, the Consumers' Association magazine Which? ranked ScottishPower the worst-performing supplier for customer service and the second worst supplier overall in their annual review of energy suppliers.
+This was repeated in 2026 (both as worst for customer service and second worst supplier overall), only this year adding "complaints performance" and "overall customer score" to the list of worst-performing attributes.